-Such a transfer is difficult to imagine nowadays, but when Lorenzo Amoruso swapped Fiorentina for Rangers in 1997, he did so purely for sporting reasons.
+Such a transfer is pretty hard to imagine nowadays, but when Lorenzo Amoruso left Fiorentina for Rangers in 1997, he did so purely for sporting reasons.

 The Scottish Premiership is hardly seen as the most glamorous of leagues to play in these days, but Rangers were well capable of attracting top talent in the 90s and did just that when fighting off competition from Manchester United – yes, really – to sign Amoruso.